rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 extra layer of protection from bad actors who might obtain your Rackspace account credentials from you and delete all your cloud assets.

-In order to protect these offsite copies from the bad actor, they must reside on media that is *not* accessible by using the stolen credentials.
-Otherwise, the bad actor is able to delete them, too.
+To protect these offsite copies from the bad actor, they must reside on media that is *not* accessible by using the stolen credentials.
+Otherwise, the bad actor can delete them, too.

 #### Can Cloud Backup change my system configuration file, even after I have modified it?

 Yes.
 Some machines running the Ubuntu&reg; operating system have older agents installed.
-In order to communicate properly with your system, the configuration file might need to be overwritten with a current version.
+To communicate properly with your system, you might need to overwrite the configuration file with a current version.

 #### How does Cloud Backup handle corrupt files?